Dual Diagnosis Treatment Princeton, IL

 Great Heights Otp Ottawa - 32.7 miles from Princeton, IL

-Great Heights Otp Ottawa is a dual-diagnosis treatment center in Ottawa, Illinois that offers treatment for mental health and substance use disorders that include personality disorders as well as schizophrenia.
+Great Heights Otp Ottawa is a dual diagnosis treatment center in Ottawa, IL that offers treatment services for mental health and substance use disorders that include personality disorders as well as schizoid personality disorder.

 Address: 315 East McKinley Road, Ottawa, IL 61350 in La Salle County